 Larisa Safina is working on this project

-This project, supported by the I-SITE ULNE “Support for young researchers 2020” programme starting on the 1st of January 2021, will focus on the building blocks used for the rigorous design of concurrent software.
+This project, supported by the I-SITE ULNE “Support for young researchers 2020” programme starting on the 1st of January 2021, focuses on the building blocks used for the rigorous design of concurrent software.
 The Rigorous System Design (RSD) approach has been initially proposed in the context of embedded systems.
 It strives for the by-construction correctness of software systems through enforcing multiple levels of separation of concerns.
 This is achieved by applying a sequence of semantics-preserving transformations to obtain an implementation of the system from a high-level model while preserving all the properties established along the way.

 The RSD approach relies on the existence of a unifying component framework with unambiguous formal semantics.
 This is crucial to demonstrating the preservation of properties across the stages of the RSD flow.
 For this purpose, the project builds on my previous work on the BIP framework for the coordination of concurrent components.
 A BIP model consists of a set of components and connectors that define all possible synchronisations among the components.
 Overall behaviour of the application is defined by the fully formalised operational semantics of BIP.
 It is enforced at run-time by the BIP engine.